 As explained above, the recharge materials are compounds used to recharge the exchange resins, not the exchange resins themselves.
 It is the exchange resins that FDA considers food contact substances.
 There is an important distinction between the function of the resin and the function of the recharge material.
 The resins are plastic-type polymers coated with fixed ions that are permanently bound within the polymer matrix of the resin.
-They are not removed, and they do not become a part of the processed product.
+They are not removed, and like any piece of equipment, they do not become a part of the processed product if they are properly maintained.